Originally published January 2020, last updated January 2023.

 Read Next: The Ultimate Guide to Commercial Real Estate Marketing

-In this article, we outline the basic marketing materials and marketing tactics that your leasing firm should provide, so that you can make sure your property marketing checks all the boxes.
+In this article, we outline the basic marketing materials and marketing tactics that your leasing firm should provide, other marketing tactics to consider for larger projects, plus, an easily digestible pricing table.

 1. A Standard Property Marketing Flyer